How to Perform Hyper-V Live Migrations Step by Step (2 Cases)

 Performing Hyper-V Live Migrations can assure unexpectable VM failover and minimizes downtime.
 However, it is not economical as it represents at least 2 servers and storage costs, especially if your downtime costs are much lower than this.

-You can click the following button to start a free trial.
+You can click the following button to download the freeware.

 3 easy steps to create automatic backup tasks of multiple VMs